dac392/BuyMe-DBMS-Java/docs/README.txt

 ---------------------------

+When using Ecipse, one may have to add /webcontent the Deployment Assembly in order for the program to work.
+(This is after defining the project as a Web Java Project via the project's Properties.)

 Note that src/main/java/com/buyme/Database.java is where the SQL connector is made, and includes a preset username and password respectively on line 33.
 Change this to fit your local system's context instead.

 ---------------------------